THE VOLPE CENTER’S FAST LANE APPROACH TO GOING GREEN

 When Adam Klauber took over as Sustainability Manager for the Volpe Center in Boston he wanted to prove that you could teach an old building new tricks – in this case, six buildings totaling 350,000 square feet on a six-acre federal complex.

 The Center was built in 1970 when green was more likely to be a color scheme than an approach to environmental stewardship.
-But as soon as Executive Order 13514 was issued in October 2009, Klauber began thinking about how he’d comply with the Order, updating everything from the Center’s heating system to its restrooms.
+But as soon as Executive Order 13514 was issued in October 2009, Klauber began thinking about a sustainability plan, how he’d comply with the Order, updating everything from the Center’s heating system to its restrooms.
 The President’s Executive Order called on all federal agencies to improve their environmental performance – to help create a clean energy economy by increasing energy efficiency, reducing waste and creating high performance green buildings.

 The Center is part of the U.S. Department of Transportation; the organization’s 1,000 employees work with other federal, state and local agencies to improve the nation’s transportation system by researching, developing and deploying state-of-the-art technologies and policies.
 Klauber knew the road to going green would be challenging and he immediately gave the complex a top to bottom review.
-Before long he had developed a comprehensive, integrated plan that involved a range of initiatives:
+Before long he had developed a comprehensive, integrated sustainability plan that involved a range of initiatives:

 Klauber based his recommendations on information contained in a detailed audit of the Center’s environmental performance.
 He was struck by what the report revealed about restrooms: they were not only a huge cost center but also a major source of waste.
 “The Center’s largest single waste stream was discarded restroom paper towels so it seemed like a good place to start if we were going to improve our recycling performance,”said Klauber.